Skip to Content

 But because this dish is fairly dry, by that I mean that it does not swim in sauce, it is also great served with a chapati.

-I like to garnish with fresh thinly sliced red onion, but it also works really well with a kachumber salad.
+I like to garnish it with thinly sliced red onion and fresh coriander, but it also works really well with a kachumber salad.

 Don't forget the poppadoms to start the meal off!